-(1) 1These regulations come into effect on the day after their publication.
-2They shall apply to all doctoral procedures initiated after these doctoral regulations have come into effect.

-(2) The FAU Doctoral Regulations of the Faculty of Medicine from 21 January 2013, last revised on 30 November 2016, shall no longer apply to doctoral procedures for obtaining the degree Dr. rer. biol. hum. except when otherwise stipulated in (3).

-(3) 1All existing doctoral procedures initiated prior to these FPromO rer. biol. hum. shall be governed by the Doctoral Regulations of the Faculty of Medicine of FAU from 21 January 2013, last amended on 30 November 2016.
+- (1) 1These regulations shall come into effect on the day after their publication.
+2They shall apply to all doctoral procedures initiated after these doctoral regulations have come into effect. - (2) The FAU Doctoral Regulations of the Faculty of Medicine from 21 January 2013, last revised on 30 November 2016, shall no longer apply to doctoral procedures for obtaining the degree Dr. rer. biol. hum. except when otherwise stipulated in (3). - (3) 1All existing doctoral procedures initiated prior to these FPromO rer. biol. hum. coming into effect shall be governed by the Doctoral Regulations of the Faculty of Medicine of FAU from 21 January 2013, last amended on 30 November 2016.
 2Candidates whose doctoral procedures have already been approved but have not yet been initiated may choose whether these doctoral regulations or the regulations according to (2) shall apply.
-The candidate shall inform the Office of Doctoral Affairs by 31 March 2020 at the latest.

-Published according to the resolution of the University Senate on 31 July 2019 and the authorisation of Vice President Prof. Dr. Friedrich Paulsen on 22 August 2019.

-Erlangen, 22 August 2019

-Prof. Dr. Friedrich Paulsen Vice President

-These regulations were established on 22 August 2019 at Friedrich-Alexander-Universität Erlangen-Nürnberg and displayed for public inspection on 22 August 2019.
-The date of publication is 22 August 2019.
+The candidate shall inform the Office of Doctoral Affairs of their choice by 31 March 2020 at the latest. - (4) 1The first amendment statute shall come into effect on 16 November 2022 and shall apply to all doctoral procedures commencing after this date.
+2All existing doctoral procedures initiated prior to this amendment statute shall be governed by the FPromO rer. biol. hum. in the version dated 22 August 2019.
+3Candidates whose doctoral procedure has already been admitted but not yet initiated prior to the first amendment statute coming into effect may choose whether to complete their procedure pursuant to these regulations or pursuant to FPromO rer. biol. hum. in the version dated 22 August 2019.
+4Candidates shall inform the Office of Doctoral Affairs of their choice by 30 June 2023 at the latest.